JaeAeich/poiesis/docs/app/docs/deploy/deploying-poiesis.md

 The `values.yaml` file for Poiesis includes two important sections for managing dependencies:

-- `.Values.poiesis.externalDependencies`
+- `.Values.poiesis.externalDependencies.<dependency_name>`
 - `.Values.<dependency_name>`

 This setup allows you to control whether Helm should deploy a specific component for Poiesis or use an externally managed one.
-If you opt for the latter, you’ll need to provide configuration details (e.g., host, port, username, password).
+If you opt for the former, you’ll need to provide configuration details (e.g., host, port, username, password).

 This document walks through the deployment in a layered manner, starting with